 Once all of the wood filler was dry and sanded smooth, I stained the whole thing with Varathane wood stain (oil-based) in Golden Oak.

 I wiped it on with a rag, left it for a few minutes, and wiped off the excess.
 And I’m so glad that Home Depot now carries this brand!
 It’s so far superior to Minwax.
-The console table is made with birch plywood on the top and lower shelf, and the rest is pine.
+This DIY console table is made with birch plywood on the top and lower shelf, and the rest is pine.
 And yet, you can see that the Varathane wood stain turned it all the same color.
 I was amazed.
 And relieved.

 I gave the stain about an hour to dry, and then used Briwax liming wax, which is a white wax.
 (I found mine here.)